redis/librdb/README.md

     % LIBRDB_DEBUG_DATA=1 make example

-To build and run tests, you need to have cmocka unit testing framework installed:
+To build and run tests, you need to have cmocka unit testing and python3 installed:

     % make test